St James Gardens, Clerkenwell – Proposed Improvements

 £100,000 from section 106 developer contributions has been made available to Islington Parks Service to carry out an initial phase of works which will address the most urgent needs.
 We hope additional section 106 allocations will be available to allow a full package of site improvements to be completed.

-Phase 1 will include basic improvements to existing paving; refurbishing existing seating and setting it back into planting areas to improve circulation space; cutting back mature shrubs to improve sightlines and allow new ground cover planting to establish and improving vehicular access from St James Walk.
-We expect Phase 1 works will take place during winter/ early spring 2017/18.
+If no further funding is allocated we will undertake a more limited programme of repairs and improvements within our existing funding allocation such as - basic improvements to existing paving; refurbishing existing seating and setting it back into planting areas to improve circulation space; cutting back mature shrubs to improve sightlines and allow new ground cover planting to establish and improving vehicular access from St James Walk.